Jafrin-Alam-Prima/shift-analytics-dashboard/README.md

 > they now live on the Overview.

 ---

-## Run in one click (Windows)

-No IDE or terminal required: **double-click `run.bat`** in this folder (or run `run.bat` from Command Prompt).
-It checks for Node.js, installs the dependencies on first run, launches the app, and opens
-<http://localhost:5173> in your browser.
-Keep the window open while you use the app; press `Ctrl+C`
-(or close the window) to stop.

-> Requires **Node.js 18+** ([nodejs.org](https://nodejs.org/)).
-If a Python backend virtual
-> environment is set up, `run.bat` also starts it on port 8000 — but it's optional; the dashboard is
-> fully functional without it.

-On macOS / Linux, `./run.sh` does the same thing.
-Prefer the command line?
-Use the Quick start or manual steps below.

----

 ## Features

 * **Six analytical views:** Overview, Shift Analysis, Breakdown Streaks, Efficiency, Trends, and Insights.